 I went to lunch with Markos Moulitsas, the creator and operator of the renown liberal site DailyKOS, and Susan Gardner, the executive editor of DailyKOS, where we spoke about current politics and other issues.

-After a few sessions Roman and I went to listen to former Congressman Barnie Frank and former Vermont governor Howard Dean.
+After a few sessions Roman and I went to listen to former Congressman Barney Frank and former Vermont governor Howard Dean.

 After a few more panels I went back to the Move To Amend booth.
 After getting more signatures, we did the Move To Amend Reports radio show directly from the booth though with a shaky start as I had left Laura in the dark about taking over the board (Laura, my bad).